UnfinishedStuff/A-guide-to-the-GFX-HAT/Capacitive_touch.md

 The `touch` module comes with a few extra functions which tweak _how_ the buttons respond to being pressed.

-* `touch.enable_repeat(enable)`
+* `touch.enable_repeat("enable")`

 Whenever you touch a button it triggers the attached event just once.
 It then doesn't do anything until your finger is lifted off the button.
 That isn't what peple always want, and so there's a way to tell the HAT to continuously trigger an event while your finger is on the button.
-Unfortunately you can't apply this to only some of the buttons, so either all of the buttons trigger continuously or none of them do.
-This function supposedly allows you to cause the function to repeat at set intervals for as long as your finger is on the touchpad, but for the life of me I can't get it to work.
+This took me a while to figure out becuase it's not really covered in the Pimoroni documentation.
+First of all, by default repeat touch is disabled.
+You have to enable it using the above line of code (note that `"enable"` must be in quotes).
+The *real* secret is that when you hold a finger on the button the _event_ parameter is no longer "press" or "release", it is now _held_.
+If you have an `if` statement checking which event is passed, you need to check for this:

+"""
+def example_function(channel, event):
+    if event == "press":
+        print("A button was pressed")
+    elif event == "release":
+        print("A button was released")
+    elif event == "held":
+        print("...Still holding the button!")
+"""

+By and large this works fine, though I've noticed that even with the high sensitivity option disabled (see below) the buttons sometimes think you've removed and then re-pressed your finger if you've only moved your finger a little bit.

 * `touch.set_repeat_rate(interval)`

 This function sets how often a trigger signal is sent while your finger is on the touchpad.
-It takes values from 35 to 560 millisections, which are rounded to the nearest 35 milliseconds.
-Unfortunately not useful if you can't get the `touch.enable_repeat()` function to work.
+It takes values from 35 to 560 milliseconds, and is rounded to the nearest 35 milliseconds (e.g., if you give it `75` it'll set it at 70 ms).
+This gives you some finer control over how fast you get repeated triggers

 * `touch.high_sensitivity()`